Western literature: Dante

 Dante Alighieri, one of the greatest of Italian poets, also shows these lyrical tendencies.
 In 1293 he wrote La Vita Nuova, in which he idealizes love.
 It is a collection of poems to which Dante added narration and explication.
 Everything is sensual, aerial, and heavenly, and the real Beatrice is supplanted by an idealized vision of her, losing her human nature and becoming a representation of the divine.

 The Divine Comedy tells of the poet's travels through the three realms of the dead—Hell, Purgatory, and Paradise—accompanied by the Latin poet Virgil.
 An allegorical meaning hides under the literal one of this great epic.
 Dante, travelling through Hell, Purgatory, and Paradise, symbolizes mankind aiming at the double object of temporal and eternal happiness.
-The forest where the poet loses himself lost symbolizes sin.
+The forest where the poet loses himself symbolizes sin.
 The mountain illuminated by the sun is the universal monarchy.
 Envy is Florence, Pride is the house of France, and Avarice is the papal court.
 Virgil represents reason and the empire.
 Beatrice is the symbol of the supernatural aid mankind must have to attain the supreme end, which is God.

 The merit of the poem lies is the individual art of the poet, the classic art transfused for the first time into a Romance form.
 Whether he describes nature, analyses passions, curses the vices or sings hymns to the virtues, Dante is notable for the grandeur and delicacy of his art.
 He took the materials for his poem from theology, philosophy, history, and mythology, but especially from his own passions, from hatred and love.
 The Divine Comedy ranks among the finest works of world literature.